 Choose the perfect wildflower seed mix for your garden

-Before you begin any prep work in the garden, it helps to know what wildflowers you want to see blooming in your garden.
+Before you begin any prep work in the garden, it helps to know what wildflowers to choose and see blooming in your garden.
 Consider whether you want a wildflower meadow that benefits bees and other pollinators or an ornamental display of beautiful flowers that shows for one year only.
 Keep reading for detailed but easy-to-follow advice on how to prepare a wildflower seedbed!

 Thinking about what ‘type’ of wildflower mix you want will make things easier.
 For example, We also have wildflower mixes that are 100% wildflower, with no grasses, which are premium wildflower mixtures that are bees and pollinators approved.
 We also have wildflower seed mixes that include meadow grasses to create a sustainable habitat for local wildlife and will help prevent weeds from growing.